-Enter one of the following M codes to identify the type of disposal, treatment, energy recovery, or recycling methods used by the off-site location for the reported EPCRA section 313 chemical.
+You should enter one of the following M codes to identify the type of disposal, treatment, energy recovery, or recycling methods used by the off-site location for the reported EPCRA section 313 chemical.
 You must use more than one line and code for a single location when distinct quantities of the reported EPCRA section 313 chemical are subject to different waste management activities, including disposal, treatment, energy recovery, or recycling.
-You should use the code that, to the best of your knowledge, represents the ultimate disposition of the chemical.
+You must use the code that, represents the ultimate disposition of the chemical.

-If the EPCRA section 313 chemical is sent off-site for further direct reuse (e.g., an EPCRA section 313 chemical in used solvent that will be used as lubricant at another facility) and does not undergo a waste management activity (i.e., release [including disposal], treatment, energy recovery, or recycling [recovery]) prior to that reuse, it need not be reported in section 6.2 or section 8.
+If the EPCRA section 313 chemical is sent off-site for further direct reuse (e.g., an EPCRA section 313 chemical in used solvent that will be used as lubricant at another facility) and does not undergo a waste management activity (i.e., release (including disposal), treatment, energy recovery, or recycling (recovery)) prior to that reuse, it need not be reported in section 6.2 or section 8.